dohyun-cse/APMA2560-MFEM/README.md

 > **NOTE 3** You can find the official installation instructions on the [MFEM website](https://mfem.org/install.html).

+> **NOTE 4** For code blocks, you can copy the code by clicking `copy` button on the top right corner of the code block.

 ## Directory Setup and Basic Terminal Usage